nqminhuit/bank-voucher-int/README.md

 - receive-code

 ## Gateway:
 Acts as a backend frontline, receives all requests from Client and delegates request to coresponding service.
+Also acts as an authorization server.

 Has:
 - 1 kafka **producer** to **request-code** topic
 - 1 kafka **consumer** to **receive-code** topic
+- communication to kafka, redis, postgres and voucher-service

 ## Voucher integration service:
 Subscribes to request-code topic, requests to 3rd party Voucher Provider Server, handle voucher code response from VPS then publish to receive-code topic.